 - Poor adhesion: the paint is peeling from an earlier paint layer, leaving some paint behind.

 To properly prevent the exterior of your home from peeling, you can repair and replace missing or damaged caulk and ensure proper ventilation of your home’s interior.
 To repair peeling, use a scraper or heavy grit sandpaper to remove the paint.
 Then, apply a thin layer of patching material to the damaged area.
 After patching the area, apply even heavier grit sandpaper to smooth the surface.
-To save even more time and effort, consider hiring a professional exterior painting company that you can trust, as they will provide you a paint job that’s lasting and beautiful.
+To save even more time and effort, consider hiring a professional exterior painting company that you can trust, as they will provide you with a paint job that’s lasting and beautiful.

 Choose High-Quality Exterior House Painting Services in Northern VA